 Eddie Jones: No regrets over replacing Marcus Smith in Calcutta Cup defeat

-Jones says he relies on “gut feel” rather than data or a pre-planned strategy when it comes to making changes.
+The England coach said he relies on ‘gut feel’ rather than data or a pre-planned strategy

 Eddie Jones insists he has no regrets over the decision to replace Marcus Smith with George Ford in England’s Calcutta Cup defeat by Scotland.